Spectral Analysis of the Quantum Random Energy Model: Introduction and main results

 where $\gamma \colon [0,1] \to \rr $ denotes the binary entropy

-\end{itemize} \end{theorem} The true $ \ell^2 $-distance of the ground-state wavefunction to the fully delocalized state $ \Phi_\emptyset $ is presumably of order $ N^{-\frac{1}{2}} $ up to a logarithmic correction in $ N $.
-Moreover,~\eqref{eq:qpstate} is not expected to be sharp either: we conjecture a delocalization bound of the form $ \| \psi \|_{\infty}^2 \leq 2^{-N+o(N)}$.
-Section~\ref{sec:deloc}, in which the proofs of Theorems~\ref{thm:qpgs} and~\ref{thm:qpstate} can be found, also contains non-optimal $ \ell^\infty $-delocalization estimates for all eigenvalues strictly below the threshold $ - \beta_c N $ in the paramagnetic regime.
-Unfortunately, the optimal decay rates for excited states are not known.
-Furthermore, in Section~\ref{sec:deloc2} we introduce a method, which improves the estimate \eqref{eq:qpstate} if $\Gamma - \beta_c$ is small and, presumably, a similar, but more elaborate, argument might result in better estimates for all field strengths $\Gamma > \beta_c$.
+\end{itemize} \end{theorem} The true $ \ell^2 $-distance of the ground-state function to the fully delocalized state $ \Phi_\emptyset $ is presumably of order $ N^{-\frac{1}{2}} $ up to a logarithmic correction in $ N $.
+The participation ratio~\eqref{eq:qpstate} is not expected to be sharp: we conjecture a delocalization bound of the form $ \| \psi \|_{\infty}^2 \leq 2^{-N+o(N)}$.
+Section~\ref{sec:deloc}, in which the proofs of Theorems~\ref{thm:qpgs} and~\ref{thm:qpstate} can be found, also contains (non-optimal) $ \ell^\infty $-delocalization estimates for all eigenvalues strictly below the threshold $ - \beta_c N $ in the paramagnetic regime.
+The optimal decay rates for excited states are not known.
+In Section~\ref{sec:deloc2} we record a method, which improves the estimate \eqref{eq:qpstate} if $\Gamma - \beta_c$ is small.
+A similar, but more elaborate, argument might result in better estimates for all field strengths $\Gamma > \beta_c$.